samlarby/nant-y-frith-mtb/README.md

 * Pictures on the trails page are from https://www.freepik.com/ and the attribute is Wirestock, also https://www.pexels.com with attributes lum3n, Oleksandr P, Lukas Hartmann, Photo by Tyler Lastovich, Anastasia Shuraeva
 ### Resources used
+* To help with the set up of the stripe susbscriptions function i used this website https://testdriven.io/blog/django-stripe-subscriptions/#fetch-subscription-data

+* With help with python I had help from slack, boutique_ado - project, stack_overflow, W3schools.

+* Creating the allauth accounts verification and the base.html main template I used the boutique_ado walk through.

 ### Acknowledgements
 * I would like to thank my mentor Okwudiri Okoro for their support.